-Additional Requirements Outside History (27-33 units)
+B. Additional Requirements Outside History (34 units)

-Note: These courses may be double-counted for General Education credit; they are not normally listed on the student's graduation petition.
+Note: These courses are part of the Social Science Subject Matter Program, but not part of the major.
+Many may be double counted for General Education credit.
+They are not normally listed on the student's graduation petition.

-Government Courses (9 units)
+Government (9 units)